The Early Years

 In 2021, Smart & Final marked its 150th anniversary with a yearlong campaign, celebrating its status as one of the nation’s oldest retailers still in operation today.

-After more than 150 years in business, Smart & Final entered yet another chapter in its long, celebrated history when it was acquired by Bodega Latina Corporation, a subsidiary of Grupo Comercial Chedraui, a publicly traded chain of grocery and department stores based in Xalapa, Mexico.
+That same year Smart & Final entered yet another chapter in its long history when it was acquired by Bodega Latina Corporation, a subsidiary of Grupo Comercial Chedraui, a publicly traded chain of grocery and department stores based in Xalapa, Mexico.
 Bodega Latina Corporation subsequently rebranded as Chedraui USA to better reflect its organizational structure and association to the $11 billion Grupo Comercial Chedraui brand.
 Chedraui USA also includes two previously existing U.S. banners – El Super and Fiesta Mart.

-As of 2022, Smart & Final operates 254 Smart & Final and Smart & Final Extra! stores in California, Nevada and Arizona.
-The Company continues to call Southern California home, with headquarters near Los Angeles in Commerce, California
+As of 2022, Smart & Final operates 253 Smart & Final and Smart & Final Extra! stores in California, Nevada and Arizona.
+The Company continues to call Southern California home, with headquarters near Los Angeles in Commerce, California.